 --link wp-mariadb:mysql --name wp-apache2 -d wordpress

-It should now be possible to access Apache on port 80 and port 443, and WordPress should be on the path /wordpress/.
+It should now be possible to access Apache on port 80 and port 443, and WordPress should be on the path /wordpress/

 Note the -d flag that detaches the process and returns control back to the calling shell.
 This is essential if the containers are to run in the background, and can be omitted to keep the process in the foreground, useful when you want logs to be reported to stdout.

-Some commands used while setting up the wp-apache2 container.
+Some commands used while setting up the wp-apache2

 Most of the commands below should really be brought into to a DockerFile configuration, but it’s convenient for my use case to simply build a baseline image that can ultimately be committed.

-docker exec -it wp-apache2 bash # This takes us to bash in the container
+docker exec -it wp-apache2 bash # This takes us to bash in the container a2enmod ssl # These commands are run on bash in the container a2ensite default-ssl apt-get install vim vi /etc/apache2/sites-enabled/default-ssl.conf

-For wp-mariadb, I often find it useful when testing to get WordPress to respond to a different siteurl, so I created a bash script update_wp_siteurl.sh in the root directory.
+, I often find it useful when testing to get WordPress to respond to a different siteurl, so I created a bash

 Managing the images and migration

 The following commands will commit images to the repository and save those images and gzipped tar files.
-I use the tag to denote the host on which the container’s image was created, in my case here I my host is kakapo.
+I use the tag to denote the host on which the container’s image was created, in my case here I my host is kakapo

 The last two lines can be condensed into a single command for convenience.

-mariadb:kakapo | gzip > wordpress-mariadb-kakapo_images.tgz
+docker image save\ wordpress:kakapo\ mariadb:kakapo | gzip > wordpress-mariadb-kakapo_images.tgz

 The saved files can be copied to a remote host and loaded into the new host’s Docker repository.